Big retailers team up on mobile payments plan

 "Payments players use the term disintermediation - someone is stepping in between them and the customer and adding value," he said.
 "Visa, MasterCard and Amex are worried that they may become the raw materials that to go into the finished product - and right now the finished product is looking like PayPal and Square."

-Three of the top U.S. mobile carriers - AT&T Inc, Verizon Wireless and T-Mobile USA - are also looking for bank and network partners to make their Isis mobile payments venture grow.
+Three of the top U.S. mobile carriers - AT&T Inc (T.N), Verizon Wireless (VZ.N) (VOD.L) and T-Mobile USA (DTEGn.DE) - are also looking for bank and network partners to make their Isis mobile payments venture grow.

 Currently, credit card companies charge merchants transaction fees - and mobile payment players like Square and PayPal have to exact such fees too.